 - aronias (we pick for ourselves and leave some hanging)

-- crabs (select variety with berries that hang on thru the winter)
+- crabapples (select variety with berries that hang on thru the winter)

 “God gives every bird its food, but he does not throw it into the nest.”